vietdungvdsmart/YogaStat/replit.md

 - **Timeout Handling**: Automatic termination and error display after 60 seconds if data incomplete

 ### Analytics Features
+- **Unified KPI Section**: Combined display of top 5 KPIs and all 17 weekly metrics in one cohesive section
 - **KPI Calculations**: Automated calculation of retention rates, churn rates, engagement metrics, and conversion rates
+- **Last 7 Days Metrics**: Displays totals for all 17 metrics from the last 7 days of data with proper aggregation (avg_engage_time is averaged, all others are summed)
 - **Comparative Analysis**: User acquisition vs churn visualization
 - **Feature Usage Tracking**: Monitors adoption of video practice, AI features, and roadmap views
 - **Popup Performance**: Tracks popup effectiveness and conversion rates